ColonolNutty/CustomGenderSettings/README.md

 - Custom Gender Settings
   - Click a Sim that is a Teen, Young Adult, Adult, or Elder
   - Locate the `Custom Gender Settings` interaction (It shows up as a top level interaction)
+- If `Mod Settings Menu` is installed, the `Custom Gender Settings` will show up in the MSM menu.
+  - Access the settings SHIFT+CLICK on a Sim -> Configure Mod Settings -> Custom Gender Settings
+- To access the global settings, open the settings above, then navigate to `Global Settings` within that dialog.

 ### Installation: